We are baking apple empanadas!

 Mix together 2 tbs. brown sugar, 1/2 tsp. of cinnamon, 1/4 tsp. of nutmeg , 1 tbps flour and stir this mixture with the apples into a sauce pan and add 1/4 cup of water and 2 heaping tbsp of honey.
 We had orange honey from sunny Florida and it is delicious!
 Please let your kids scoup, pour and stir.
 You know your kiddos and abilities, they can help accordingly.
-We had orange honey from sunny Florida and it is delicious!
+But let me say, letting them help teaches them so much!

 Cook this mixture on meduim heat and stir frequently until the apples are just tender (a job for grown-ups).
 Stirring frequently is important because it will scorch easily.
 If it seems dry and sticks to the bottom, add a tablespoon or two of water.
 Set the apple filling to the side to cool.

 I made a pastry dough from my grandmothers recipe because that was what was on-hand.
 But you can use a frozen pizza dough or pre-made pastry.
 You could probably even use a roll of sugar cookie dough.
 You don’t have to make a pastry crust.

 Ingredients: 2 cups of flour, 1 cup of crisco, 1/2 ice water and 1 tsp of salt.